© 2007-2010 Gwen Dewar, all rights reserved

-An American study tracked over 400 children to learn what, if any, effects timing has on toilet training success (Blum et al 2003).
+For example, a U.S. study tracked over 400 children to learn what, if any, effects timing has on toilet training success (Blum et al 2003).

 Children were enrolled in the study at 17-19 months.
 Their parents were interviewed every 2-3 months until they completed daytime potty training.
-Researchers compared children who began “intensive” training—-defined as being asked to use a potty chair or toilet more than three times a day—-before 27 months with those who began intensive training after 27 months.
+Researchers compared children who began “intensive” training — defined as being asked to use a potty chair or toilet more than three times a day — before 27 months with those who began intensive training after 27 months.

 The earlier starters were no more likely than later starters to experience constipation, stool toileting refusal, stool withholding, or hiding from parents (Blum et al 2003).

 The only negative finding was that children trained earlier tended to take longer to complete training.
 Kids who starting training between 18-24 months took, on average, 13-14 months.
 Kids who trained after 27 months took 10 months or less (Blum et al 2003).